Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 - Profile pages where users can see all their recipes and access to create(add), edit and remove their recipes.
 - Create(add) Recipe page where users can create(add) and post their recipes.
 - Edit Recipe function that users can edit their recipes.
-- Delete Recipe function that users can delete theri recipes.
+- Delete Recipe function that users can delete their recipes.
 - Search by a keyword(s) function that users can search for specific recipes.
-- 404 page that appears for invalid URL and takes user back to *Home* page of the website safely.
+- 404 error page that appears for invalid URL and takes user back to *Home* page of the website safely.
 - Users can contact the admin easily for Support or Feedback.

 ### Structure